 This is a cooperative effort shared between the FGYA, CFS and ASRD.
 Details of proposed objectives, data sharing arrangements, activities, level of effort, and contributions are contained in the Letter of Agreement.
 The FGYA's main role is re-measurement and maintenance of the trials on a prioritized schedule agreed by the 3 parties.
 Methods, schedules and sponsorship for this component of the project are specified in the approved FRIAA proposal: Measurement and Maintenance of Historic Research Trials (April 2003, FRIAA Project # FOOMOD-01-02).
-The work to be undertaken each year will be included in an annual work plan for approval by the Steering Committee and Project partners.
+The original agreement approved by FRIAA specified FRIP payments for the first year (2003), but provided for multi-year extensions upon receipt and approval of amended work plans, budgets, reporting and payment schedules.
+The funding of measurements is subject to annual review of priorities by all 3 parties (FGYA, ASRD and the CFS), approval each year by the FGYA Steering Committee, and acceptance by FRIAA.

-Table 4 shows a measurement schedule for the 5-year period 2007 - 2011.
-The trials indicated for measurement from 2007 onwards, plus the 2 not measured in 2006, have been rescheduled (August, 2007) based on a priority assessment of plots, and discussion surrounding the renewal of the Letter of Agreement (FGYA, CFS, SRD).
-Table 4a shows FGYA measurements on the plots during the period 2003-2006.
+Table 4 shows a measurement schedule for the 5-year period 2008 - 2012.
+The trials indicated for measurement from 2008 onwards have been scheduled based on a priority assessment of plots, and discussion surrounding the renewal of the Letter of Agreement (FGYA, CFS, SRD).
+Table 4a shows FGYA measurements on the plots during the period 2003-2007.

-Trial 2007 2008 2009 2010 2011
+Trial 2008 2009 2010 2011 2012

-MacKay thinning 1954 x
+MacKay thinning 1954 Х

-Swan Lake thinning 1977 x x
+Swan Lake thinning 1977 Х

 Teepee Pole Creek spacing (flat, north)

-sites 1967 x (low)
+sites 1967 defer

-Gregg spacing 1963 x
+Gregg spacing 1963 Х

-McCardle fertilization& thinning 1984 x. x
+McCardle fertilization& thinning 1984 х х

 Kananaskis heavy thinning (K-57) 1941 x (low)

-Gregg spacing 1984 medium site x.
+Gregg spacing 1984 medium site х

 Gregg Spacing 1984 low/high sites x (low)

-Clearwater fertilization & thinning 1968 x.
+Clearwater fertilization & thinning 1968 х

 Ricinus fertilization after thinning 1975 none

 Strachan thinning x (low)

 Teepee Pole Creek strip thinning defer

-Kananaskis European thinning (K-3)
+Kananaskis European thinning (K-3) х

-1938 x
+1938

-Kananaskis economic thinning (K-58)
+Kananaskis economic thinning (K-58) х

+1950

+Edson fertilization and thinning (Takyi)

-1950 x
+AB SRD Trial x

-Cable 4.
-Re-measurement Schedule for Historic Research Trials ne measurement Selledale for itesearen inans
+Table 4.
+Re-measurement Schedule for Historic Research Trials